chengyuegong/Notes/html&css.md

 1. **GET** transfers the variables in the URL
 2. **POST** transfers the variables as an HTTP header

-When to use GET vs. POST
+**When to use GET vs. POST**
-- Need to bookmark the destination page: GET
+- Bookmark the destination page: GET
 - Transmit sensitive information: POST
-- Transmit large dataL: POST
+- Transmit large data: POST
 - Modify something in a database: POST

 ### Input Types